 With skilful placement, dermal fillers will do exactly what their name implies: plumping up sunken skin and reducing the appearance of lines and wrinkles.
-The concept is completely different to that of Botox, and some people combine both dermal fillers and Botox to maximize results.
+The concept is completely different to that of Neurotoxin, and some people combine both dermal fillers and Neurotoxin to maximize results.

 Dermal fillers fall into two primary groups: naturally-derived fillers and synthetic fillers.
 There are upsides and downsides to both, but natural ones, such as Juvederm or Restylane, which are based on Hyaluronic Acid, a compound naturally found in the human body, are less likely to trigger an allergic reaction.
 The synthetics, on the other hand, last longer.